HitamYadav/WickedWerewolf/README.txt

  Going to the car without the keys and gas causes you to die.

- Going to the house with the werewolves without Ammo will cause you to diee.
+ Going to the house with the werewolves without Ammo will cause you to die.

  ________________________________________________________________
 |  house w/  |	house w/  |  house w/  |  house w/  |  house w/  |